aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/add-a-notes-slide/_index.md

-// Prepare notes for the slide. const notesSlide = new cloud.NotesSlide() notesSlide.text = "Tell about our company."
+// Prepare notes for the slide. const notesSlide = new cloud.NotesSlide() notesSlide.text = "Start with our company."

-// Update the notes for the first slide. slidesApi.updateNotesSlide("MyPresentation.pptx", 1, notesSlide, null, "MyFolder").then((currentNotesSlide) => {
+// Create the notes for the second slide. slidesApi.createNotesSlide("MyPresentation.pptx", 2, notesSlide, null, "MyFolder").then((currentNotesSlide) => {
     // Print the resource reference for the notes slide. console.log(currentNotesSlide.body.selfUri.href) })